 The visitor can click on the screen print to be directed to the artist’s website: www.luciastudio.com

-Continuing to the left, the visitor sees photographs of two ceramic sculptures by Larisa Usich.
+Continuing to the left, there are two photographs of two ceramic sculptures by Larisa Usich.

 Image Description: Ceramic sculpture of head is upside-down and balanced on top of a very small pedestal.
 It is life sized with a white crackle engobe finish and black lace pattern imprint on top of head.
 The neck and top of shoulders face upward, creating an open vessel.